oracle/graal/docs/tools/insight/Insight-Manual.md

 });
 ```

-Whenever the [Insight](Insight.md) hook is triggered it prints the current execution
-stack with `name` of the function, `source.name`, `line` and `column`.
-Moreover
+Whenever the Insight hook is triggered, it prints the current execution stack with `name` of the function, `source.name`, `line` and `column`.
-it also prints values of all local `vars` at each frame.
-It is also possible to
+Moreover, it also prints values of all local `vars` at each frame.
-modify values of existing variables by assigning new values to them: `vars.n = 42`.
+It is also possible to modify values of existing variables by assigning new values to them: `vars.n = 42`.
-Accessing whole stack is flexible, but unlike [access to locals in the current
-execution frame](Insight-Manual.md#modifying-local-variables), it is not fast
-operation.
-Use rarely, if you want your program to continue running at full speed!
+Accessing the whole stack is flexible, but unlike [access to locals in the current execution frame](#modifying-local-variables), it is not a fast operation, use it wisely, if you want your program to continue running at full speed.

-### Heap Dumping
+## Heap Dumping

-[Insight](Insight.md) can be used to snapshot a region of your program heap during
+GraalVM Insight can be used to snapshot a region of your program heap during the execution.
-the execution.
-Use `--heap.dump=/path/to/output.hprof` option together with
-regular `--insight` one.
-The [Insight](Insight.md)
+Use the `--heap.dump=/path/to/output.hprof` option together with a regular `--insight` one.
-script is going to get access to `heap` object with `dump` function.
+The Insight script will get access to `heap` object with the `dump` function.
 Place your hook whereever needed and at the right moment dump the heap:

 ```js